Attila the Stockbroker: Career

 In September 2016, Attila performed at the Keep Corbyn rally in Brighton in support of Jeremy Corbyn's campaign in the Labour Party leadership election.

 In 2017, a short documentary, 35 Years A Punk Poet, about Attila's performance career, was produced by film maker Farouq Suleiman.

 In April 2021, delayed from 2020 by the pandemic, Cherry Red Books released Heart on My Sleeve (Collected Works 1980–2020), an anthology of his life's work.
 June 2021 saw the release of a Dub poetry EP Dub Ranting, a collaboration with reggae producers What's Left Dub, Kingsley Salmon and Rebel Control.
 His latest album 40 Years in Rhyme, a dub poetry collection with the same collaborators, was released by Zorch Productions in June 2022.

-His latest book, A Lifetime of Football Writing (Poems, Songs & Stories), was published in a joint project with fans of Tampere United in Finland: it was launched at a match there in July 2025 and will be launched in England in September.
+His football poetry anthology, A Lifetime of Football Writing (Poems, Songs & Stories), was published in a joint project with fans of Tampere United in Finland: it was launched at a match there in July 2025.

+His latest book Fiery Words For Hellish Times was published by Flapjack in March 2026.